3: Health promoting workplaces

 - Organising training on time management.

 Do you have some ideas about ways your employer could help you to stay healthy?
-Why not share them and encourage your employer to implement a workplace health promotion programme?
+Why not share them and encourage your employer to implement a programme?

 Since 2014, every worker who has been employed for 26 weeks or more has the right to ask for flexible working.
 Requests for flexible working have to be made in writing and your employer must respond within three months of the request.
 There may be business reasons why your request cannot be agreed.